 Alex is a graduate of Salem State University (B.S., 2014, summa cum laude) in Salem, Massachusetts and Boston College Law School (J.D., 2019).
-During law school, Alex organized and represented immigrant workers around Massachusetts, winning wage and hour, discrimination, and NLRA cases.
+During law school, Alex organized and represented immigrant workers around Massachusetts, working on several wage and hour, discrimination, and NLRA cases.
 He also interned in the Civil Rights Division at the U.S. Department of Justice.
 There, Alex supported the enforcement of the Americans with Disabilities Act in several workplace disability discrimination cases within the DOJ’s Disability Rights Section.
 Alex was recognized by the Massachusetts Supreme Judicial Court for his commitment to public service, performing over 100 hours of pro bono work serving the legal needs of individuals with limited access to legal representation.
 His passion for labor and employment law was borne out of his own experience working on an assembly line and has continued to grow throughout his career and education.

 Professional Associations and Memberships

 - Metropolitan Washington Employment Lawyers Association